 15. Terrace House (テラスハウス) — 2012

 Terrace House is a Japanese reality television show.
-As they build relationships, cameras follow their daily lives in this engaging romantic and comedy show.
+Cameras follow their daily lives as they build relationships in this engaging romantic and comedy show.

 This story has six strangers, including three women and three men from different walks of life.
 As they get to know each other and date, they live together under the same roof.